π¦ Birding in Birch Bay

 A few guidelines to keep in mind while birding to create a safe, fun and friendly birding experience for everyone!

-- Keep dogs on a leash.
-Take time to clean up after your dog, and don’t allow them to chase birds.
+- π Keep dogs on a leash.
+Always clean up after your pet, and do not allow them to chase or disturb birds.

-- Respect private property and stay on established routes.
-Many beaches in Birch Bay are actually private property, be mindful of signage.
+- π« Respect private property and stay on established trails.
+Many beaches in Birch Bay are privately ownedβplease watch for and honor posted signs.

-- Resist the urge to feed birds.
-They do fine on their own.
+- π Resist the urge to feed birds.
+They thrive best on their natural diets.

-- Use artificial light sparingly when filming and photographing birds, especailly for close-ups.
+- π‘ Use artificial light sparingly when photographing or filming birds, especially at close range.

 - American Crow